dbrooksjr/pipette/README.md

 The Placer is similar to an item Dispenser from vanilla Minecraft.
 The only difference is when a block is put in a Placer, and it's activated with a redstone signal, the Placer will *place* that block in the direction it's facing.

-## Breaker
+## Destroyer

-A Breaker is the opposite of a Placer.
-When given a redstone signal, it will *break* the block in the direction it's facing.
-Note that the Breaker does NOT have an internal inventory and WILL leave the resulting item drop where it spawns.
+A Destroyer is the opposite of a Placer.
+When given a redstone signal, it will break the block in the direction it's facing.
+Note that the Destroyer does NOT have an internal inventory and WILL leave the resulting item drop where it spawns.
+Use a hopper!

 ## Telescopic Piston